-In a literary essay you will support your arguments with quotations from the text(s) about which you are writing.
+In literary essays you support your arguments with quotations from the text(s) about which you are writing.
 You may also incorporate material from scholarly works and other information sources.
 You must document the sources of any material you use, whether direct quotations, paraphrases of others' arguments, opinions, facts, or figures.
 Accurate documentation acknowledges the work of others, and it makes your work more useful to readers, allowing them to find and use the sources you have worked with.
 Failure to document sources is plagiarism, a form of academic dishonesty.

 You are plagiarizing if you present the words, thoughts, or research findings of someone else as if they were your own, or if you use material received or purchased from another person, or prepared by any person other than yourself.
-Exceptions are proverbial sayings such as "You can't judge a book by its cover" and common knowledge statements such as "Canada became a nation on July 1, 1867."
-In general, it is also not necessary to document ideas and information conveyed in the class for which the essay is being submitted, although you should document written materials you have gleaned from the course Web pages (see Section 11k).
+Exceptions are proverbial sayings such as "You can't judge a book by its cover" and statements of common knowledge such as "Canada became a nation on July 1, 1867."
+In general, it is also not necessary to document ideas and information conveyed in the class for which the essay is being submitted, although you should document written materials located on or distributed through course sites (see Section 11k).
 If you use ideas conveyed in another class, document that lecture as you would any other source, using the system outlined in this handbook.